My First Six Weeks

 Week 4: How-To… Stay Above Water

 University can be tough sometimes and there will be times when you feel a bit stressed.
 This week’s fun, interactive workshop explores the five ways to well-being: taking notice, being active, learning, connecting, and giving back.

 Congratulations, you’ve already made it through the first month of your first year!
 Now that you’re starting to get into the rhythm, it’s time to look forward and start making strong, realistic goals for what you want to accomplish this term, this year, and beyond.

 In our final week together, we will be discussing how to prepare for midterms and finals, and how to achieve those goals that you have set for yourself.
 We will also be reflecting on our six weeks together and celebrating you for having aced “How-To U of T”!

 The Blueprint Program

-If you are seeking a less-structured transition program that you can complete at your own pace, whether it be six weeks or a couple of years, you may be interested in the Blueprint program.
+If none of the time slots for My Six First Weeks work for you, or you are seeking a less-structured transition program that you can complete at your own pace, then you may be interested in the Blueprint program.

-Blueprint provides you with a weekly email, from which you choose the eight workshops and the involvement activity that you feel will help you learn and develop the skills on which you will build your own experience at U of T.
+Blueprint provides you with a weekly email, from which you choose the eight workshops and the involvement activity that fit your interests and your schedule.
+Blueprint is a great way to start exploring your campus, realizing new passions, and discovering exciting ways to get involved in your community at U of T.